 - Discomfort — You might feel an unpleasant “nerve-like” sensation when you brush or floss near the exposed root surface.
-This is due to the toothbrush bristles or floss coming in contact with the inner layer of the tooth (dentine) and stimulating the nerve endings in the tooth pulp. (mayoclinic.com, 2016)
+This is due to the toothbrush bristles or floss coming in contact with the inner layer of the teeth (dentine) and stimulating the nerve endings in the tooth pulp. (mayoclinic.com, 2016)

-If it is very severe, a connective tissue graft (gum grafting surgery) will be necessary. (perio.org, 2019)
+If it is very severe, a connective tissue graft (gum grafting surgery), will be necessary. (perio.org, 2019)